pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

    To configure the compute resources for the Namespace Provisioner controllers, you can utilize the `controller_resources` section in the Namespace Provisioner configuration within the TAP values.

-   To set the maximum CPU and memory limits for the controllers, modify the `controller_resources.resources.limits.cpu` and `controller_resources.resources.limits.memory` values.
+   To set the maximum CPU and memory limits for the controllers, edit the `controller_resources.resources.limits.cpu` and `controller_resources.resources.limits.memory` values.

    Similarly, you can configure the minimum CPU capacity and memory requests for the controllers by adjusting the `controller_resources.resources.requests.cpu` and `controller_resources.resources.requests.memory` settings.